Shadow (2013 film): Soundtrack

 The music of the film was composed by S. Thaman and released on T-Series Audio Company.
 The title track of this film was released at Ramanaidu Studios in Hyderabad.
 Venkatesh, V. V. Vinayak, Meher Ramesh, Producer Paruchuri Prasad, Paruchuri Kireeti, Kona Venkat, Gopimohan and Thaman attended this event.
 Vinayak launched the title song of the movie.

 The audio launch of this film was held at Shilpakala Vedika in Hyderabad on 15 March 2013.
 Vinayak unveiled the T-Series audio albums and handed one to Boyapati Srinu.
 Gopichand Malineni, K. L. Narayana, Nagababu, Boyapati Srinu and V. V. Vinayak launched the songs of the movie.
 Madhurima, Kona Venkat, Gopimohan, Baba Sehgal, Adithya Pancholi attended this event.

 Production

-This is the first Tollywood film, played in Prasad multiplex screen equipped with the high quality Auro 11.1 3D sound with 55 speakers.
+This is the first Tollywood film, played in Prasads Multiplex screen equipped with the high quality Auro 11.1 3D sound with 55 speakers.

 Casting

 The media reported that Venkatesh played the role of a mafia don in this film.
 However, he said that this was not the case Bollywood actor Aditya Pancholi is making his debut as villain in Telugu for this film.